MintyImpetus/villsim/Outline.md

 Average walking speed is 2km an hour or 0.5 a turn

 Given that popularity isn't a percentage, it makes sense to not care about your village population, as newsworthiness is what effects whether people will spread it, once they are already there.

-Soldiers: The Next Step.
-Add the ability to buy barracks, that produce soldiers.
-Make it so you can send them to attack a village, hopefully win.
-Make it so you now control that village.
-Make it so you can somehow switch bases.
-Make it so the opponent can attack a base.
-General:
-Make it so you can just place soldiers on a village, defending from enemies, but not actually attacking, or have them attack.

-Trading:
-You are never given a direct knowledge of the number of a material in existence.
-You can offer items to bid, but have to spread knowledge of the bid yourself, maybe some spreads naturally, if it is particularily exciting (possible feature).
-The movements of people moving materials between places or people can be witnessed, giving you more knowledge of the market.
-Materials can stolen from locations you have gotten.